TURN AROUND TIMES

 CAN WE GET PROOFS OF THE DESIGN?

-We provide digital proofs of your design for approval before any custom projects go to print.
+We provide digital proofs of your design for approval before any custom design projects go to print.
 As there is a lot of preparation involved in getting the printing plates made, inks mixed and printing press set correctly, we are unable to provide letterpress proofs of your project.
 We can however provide samples of previous print work if you would like to see physical examples.

 We have a large range of beautiful letterpress (and eco) friendly paper stocks that we work with on a daily basis and know intimately.
 Each paper has its own subtle characteristics making certain papers better suited for various projects (so feel free to ask us what we recommend for your project!).
 There are two main players in our studio, Gmund & Cordenons Wild, however we do stock a larger range and can source any paper required for a project.